-Available through state, county, and city governments, down payment assistance programs are a valuable resource for first-time home buyers seeking financial help.
-Many of these programs offer a home buyer grant to alleviate the burden of added debt.
+Available through the state, county, and city governments, down payment assistance programs are a valuable resource for first-time homebuyers seeking financial help.
+Many of these programs offer a homebuyer grant to alleviate the burden of added debt.
 And, depending on the program, they may not even require repayment.

 Where do I begin?

-The Federal Housing Administration (FHA) and National Homebuyers Fund offer their own programs for home buyers.
+The Federal Housing Administration (FHA) and the National Homebuyers Fund offer their own programs for homebuyers.
 Yet, there are many other government assistance programs available locally in the county, city, and even zip code level.
 As such, it’s always worth checking to see the specific offerings available in your desired area.
 Local government officials often look to build up certain areas.
-So, extra incentives may exist based on neighborhood—with funds just waiting to be tapped by new buyers.
+So, extra incentives may exist based on the neighborhood—with funds just waiting to be tapped by new buyers.

-Making this process even easier, the U.S. Department of Housing and Urban Development (HUD) provides a list of local home buying programs available in each state.
-While some government assistance programs only apply to first-time home buyers— defined as someone who has not owned a home within the last three years — others are not limited to this demographic.
+To make this process even more accessible, we've compiled a searchable list of local homebuying programs and classes available in each state.
+There, you can search by city, state, or even primary language spoken.
+While some government assistance programs only apply to first-time homebuyers — defined as someone who has not owned a home within the last three years — others are not limited to this demographic.
 And best of all, you can combine these programs.
 As an example, a county-based program might cover closing costs on top of the state’s down payment grant, providing an added source of financial aid.

 Is there a catch?

-It takes an effort to obtain government assistance.
-For instance, many states require qualifying candidates take an online home buyer’s education course.
+It takes an effort to obtain government help with mortgage programs.
+For instance, many states require qualifying candidates to take an online homebuyer’s education course.
 This may include a small, out-of-pocket fee of around $99.

 It's important to remember that expenses continue even after you receive the keys.
-Buyers may get themselves into trouble when they neglect to consider the additional expenses that home ownership entails.
+Buyers may get themselves into trouble when they neglect to consider the additional costs that homeownership entails.
 This may include landscaping, window coverings, and necessary repairs they didn’t previously notice.

 There is nothing more embarrassing than putting in an offer, then arriving at the mortgage company and finding out you don’t qualify after all.
 As a result, mortgage pre-approval is crucial.
 Don’t forget to stay within your price range and consider added expenses.